Azure-Samples/iot-central-docs-samples/README.md

 ---
 page_type: sample
-description: "Sample databricks workbook and Python code for adding custom analytics to IoT Central."
+description: "Samples used by the IoT Central documentation."
 languages:
 - python
 products: